-I am a largely self-taught artist and fine art contemporary printmaker based in the beautiful rolling Herefordshire countryside in the UK.
-I'm also a former professional biologist who specialised in insects.
+I am a former professional scientist specialising in insect biology.
 I produced scientific illustrations in my former career, but it is only in the last couple of years that I have hung up my lab coat to concentrate full-time on creating my own artworks professionally.

 For detailed, realistic painting and drawings I use a range of paints (acrylic, gouache, oils and modern cross-over mediums), ink, pencil & coloured pencil.
 I often use a mixed-media approach for artworks depicting wildlife.